 Eucomis autumnalis ssp. amaryllidifolia (Baker) Reyneke is a rarer subspecies that produces reasonably thick ovate prostrate leaves in a rosette fashion and has white flowers.
 Photo by Cameron McMaster taken at Waainek in the Eastern Cape.

-Eucomis autumnalis ssp. autumnalis syn.
-Eucomis undulata forms a dense rosette of strap like leaves with undulating edges and white or green flowers on spikes around 60 cm. high.
+Eucomis autumnalis ssp. autumnalis, syn.
+Eucomis undulata Aiton, forms a dense rosette of strap-like leaves with undulating edges and white or green flowers on spikes around 60 cm. high.
 Tony Avent reports that this taxa has leaves with an unusual texture that feels like rubber.

-Eucomis autumnalis ssp. clavata (Baker) Reyneke grows to 30 cm and is found in damp grassland, on slopes or at the foot of cliffs in covering quite a wide area of the Drakensberg, including KwaZulu-Natal and Lesotho and is also found in the Eastern Cape.
+Eucomis autumnalis ssp. clavata (Baker) Reyneke grows to 30 cm and is found in damp grassland, on slopes, or at the foot of cliffs over quite a wide area of the Drakensberg, including KwaZulu-Natal and Lesotho.
+It is also found in the Eastern Cape.
 Leaves of this species have margins that are crisped and wavy.
 The creamy green flowers are on a stout stem, club-shaped and tightly packed.
 Photos taken by Mary Sue Ittner at Gaika's Kop and Naude's Nek in the Eastern Cape.

-Eucomis bicolor has a large head of white edged with purple flowers that are wider at the top.
-The flowers are covered in a rosette of smaller bract like leaves giving this species its pineapple appearance.
-Plants form a large rosette of wide leaves, to 75 cm. across, often spotted purple at the base.
-This species is found on grassy streambanks and in forests up to 2800 m. from the Eastern Cape to KwaZulu-Natal and Mpumalanga.
+Eucomis bicolor Baker has a large head of white edged with purple flowers that are wider at the top.
+The flowers are covered in a rosette of smaller bract-like leaves giving this species its pineapple appearance.
+Plants form a large rosette of wide leaves, to 75 cm across, often spotted purple at the base.
+This species is found on grassy streambanks and in forests up to 2800 m from the Eastern Cape to KwaZulu-Natal and Mpumalanga.
 The first photo was taken by David Fenwick and the second by Arnold Trachtenberg of a plant grown outdoors in Northern New Jersey.
 The last three photos were taken by Cameron McMaster at Sentinel Peak in the Drakensberg.

-Eucomis comosa is found in grassland and marshes from the southeastern Cape into KwaZulu-Natal.
-Leaves are purple below with wavy or crisped margins and the flowers are greenish with purplish ovaries.
+Eucomis comosa (Houtt.)
+Wehrh. (syn.
+Eucomis punctata L'Hér.) is found in grassland and marshes from the southeastern Cape into KwaZulu-Natal.
+It grows both in dry and damp areas and is 20 to 60 cm tall.
+It has long strap-like leaves.
+Many forms are in cultivation, and the leaves can be quite variable in color, from light green to dark burgundy.
+Flowers are usually white, but sometimes pinky, or purplish.
 Photo 1 was taken by David Fenwick, photos 2-3 were taken by Bob Rutemoeller and photo 4 was taken August 2004 by Mary Sue Ittner at the Mendocino Coast Botanical Gardens.

 The species also occurs in seepage areas and stream banks at high altitudes in the Amatola Mountain region of the Eastern Cape.
 It is confined to moist areas where it gets protection from fairly dense vegetation around it.
 Photos #1-3 were taken by Cameron McMaster.
 The second photo was taken at Mt.
 Kubusie.
 Photos #3-6 were taken January 2010 at Satansnek Pass.
 Photos #4-5 from Bob Rutemoeller and Mary Sue Ittner.